mrocklin/mrocklin.github.io/bio.md

 I grew up in San Juan Capistrano, a town by the beach in Southern California, and was fortunate to be raised by two loving parents, alongside two sisters.

-I now live in lovely Oakland, California.
+I now live in Brooklyn, New York.

 ### Academic